martinbean/martinbean.dev/_posts/2014-07-04-re-using-controllers-for-admin-and-non-admin-routes-in-laravel.md

 meta_description: Re-using controllers for admin and non-admin routes in Laravel
 title: Re-using controllers for admin and non-admin routes in Laravel
 ---
-I’ve been using Laravel a lot recently, and grown to like it quite a lot.
+I’ve been using Laravel a lot recently, and grown to like it quite a bit.
-Another thing I’m fond of is RESTful web services, and naturally fell in favor with resource controllers within Laravel.
+Another thing I’m fond of is RESTful web services, and naturally fell in favour with resource controllers within Laravel.

 Most web development projects require a public front-end and some sort of administration interface, and a project I recently worked on was no different.